oshied/directord/docs/overview.md

 User is expected to interact with the system via CLI, Directord does provide bindings for programable interfaces.

+## Management

+The **User** CLI provides for cluster management and insight into operations.
+These functions allow operators to see and manipulate job and node status within the cluster.

 ### Data storage and persistance

 Directord has two modes of operation for data-storage and persistence.